#700 - Emmitt Smith Football

 The first of many terrible licensed platformers, The Adventures of Rocky and Bullwinkle and Friends is based on the old cartoon about the anthropomorphic talking squirrel and his idiot moose friend as they defend

 Minnesota America from the Soviet-esque Boris and Natasha.
 It featured horrendous animation, but had what snobs would call "smart" storylines, which has helped give the show legs and an enduring legacy.

-Well this game has the honor of placing in the bottom 50 because it stays in the spirit of the show by looking like shit, but dumps all of show's brains, and then tacks on horrible control and gameplay to top it all off.
+Well, this game has the honor of placing in the bottom 50 because it stays in the spirit of the show by looking like complete shit, while also dumping all of show's brains, and then tacking on horrible control and gameplay to top it all off.